 The extension of stay stamp is the controlling date.
 Meaning, your length of stay is dependent on the said date.
 Your work permit and re-entry permit is dependent on the extension of stay date.

 However, if you leave Thailand without a re-entry permit, both your extension of stay and work permit will be cancelled.

 If you were not able to obtain an extension of stay stamp even if you are holding a Thai work permit, you may still apply for a 1 year non-immigrant B visa from a Thai embassy.
 This is valid for 1 year with multiple entries and you are no longer required to obtain a re-entry permit.

 Step 5: Renewing Your Visa and Work Permit

 You have to renew your length of stay in Thailand first before you can renew your work permit.
 You may do this while still in Thailand or you may do it abroad and apply at the Thai Embassy or Consulate in another country.

 If you are required to exit Thailand first before you can renew your work permit, you will need to furnish the Thai Embassy or Consulate with copies of your work permit, new recommendation letter from your company, the company’s registration documents, financial and tax reports.

 If you have a long term extension of stay, you are required to report to the Thai immigration Police every 90 days.
-For multiple visa holders, they can simply cross border to another country and come back to Thailand to renew their extension of stay.
+For the 1 year non-immigrant multiple entry visa holders, they can simply cross border to another country and come back to Thailand to renew their extension of stay.